 - See the place in Apple’s ecosystem for third-party Find My tracking from nearly a dozen companies that make bike, bag, and general stuff trackers, some with extra alarms

 - Control and monitor the way you let others track your whereabouts.

 - Get to know presence, the way you define which of your devices indicates where you are to other people.

-- Learn about the new capability in iOS 15/iPadOS 15 to track an iPhone or iPad even after it’s been erased!
+- Learn about the capability in iOS 15/iPadOS 15 and later to track an iPhone or iPad even after it’s been erased!

 - Dig into Apple’s efforts to prevent Find My from being used for stalking and unwanted tracking, and how to find out if someone’s trying to track you without your permission, including the new partnership with Google to block stalkers and harassers.

 - Discover buried controls for configuring exactly how Find My updates your device’s location, including when power runs low.

 - Your Apple Watch has three Find My apps you’ll get to know to use them effectively on the go.

 - Understand Activation Lock, which protects devices from being reused even if someone has erased them.